How to Choose the Right Hiking Shoes

 how to choose the right hiking shoes

-What kind of hiking shoes do you need for your particular type of hiking?
-Aren’t they all the same anyway?
-You’d be surprised to learn that there are so many differences between the different hiking shoes on the market.
 With this in mind, it is important to make your decision based on various factors.
 Where you plan to hike – are most of the surfaces you’ll be hiking on slippery with heavy tree roots or rocks?
 Will you be backpacking lightweight and want to move quickly over the trail?

 What kind of weather conditions will you experience?
 Do you have any previous injuries that are of concern?

-Below, we take a look at the different things to consider when buying a pair of hiking shoes, to help you make the best decision for your needs out on the trail and to find a pair you’re really happy with.
+Below, we take a look at the different things to consider when buying a pair of hiking shoes, to help you make the right decision for your needs out on the trail and to find a pair you’re really happy with.

 Editor’s note: This article is part of our guide to the best hiking shoes, be sure to check out the rest of this guide for our top buying tips: